hylo-lang/hylo/Docs/GenericDispatch.md

 selection is approximately as expensive as doing overload resolution at runtime.
 That cost can be mitigated by adding a global cache, which would require dynamic allocation and synchronization for thread safety.

+### Ambiguities

 In the worst case, the algorithm would need to resolve an ambiguity between equally-specific conformances that can only be discovered at runtime.
 Here's an example: